mboynes/super-cpt/readme.md

 * <acronym title="Don't Repeat Yourself">DRY</acronym>s up the Custom Post Type and Custom Taxonomy process (e.g. automatically adds the name to all the labels),
 * allows you to set default options for all your Custom Post Types and Taxonomies,
 * significantly simplifies the process of creating, saving, and displaying Custom Post Meta,
 * is sexy!
-Your custom fields are styled to look great and SuperCPT comes with 350 awesome icons courtesy of [glyphicons.com](http://glyphicons.com).
+Your custom fields are styled to look great and SuperCPT comes with 361 awesome icons courtesy of [Font Awesome](http://fontawesome.io/) (and support to add your own)

 ### Demo Video ###